‘Threadbare’ Show Is Anything But That - Antiques And The Arts Weekly

 This past winter, Threadbare announced that it would be returning for May in a new location.
 A short drive from its original venue in the Southbridge Hotel and Conference Center, the show took place at the La Salle Reception Center on Southbridge’s historic main street.
 Located on the property of the towering Romanesque-style Notre Dame Church, La Salle is a monument to American Art Nouveau style.
 Its “historic character” was a draw and was considered more fitting for a vintage and antique fashion show.
 Threadbare occupied the Grand Ballroom and Tuscan Room of the venue, with 38 vendors filling the space within safety limits.

-Although the doors opened at 9 am to advance ticket buyers, the show truly began on May 8 at 7 am.
+Although the doors opened on May 9 at 9 am to advance ticket buyers, the show truly began on May 8 at 7 am.
 For the rest of the day, Irish and Cunningham mapped out each space with fabric measuring tape to fit booths of various sizes, coordinated pipe and drape and then wrangled electricity downstairs.
 Vendors arrived around noon on that day, packing their spaces to the hilt with vintage clothing and textiles of every description.
 Many had been with Threadbare since the July show.
 The garments and quilts waited patiently overnight as vendors rested up for the next day, when dealers were admitted at 7 am for any last minute adjustments.
 At this time, a few buyers were already lined up on the steps outside.
 By the 9 am opening, these numbers would swell to at least 100 shoppers ready to go.

 And go they did!
 The growing line surged, funneling attendees into the aisles and up the stairs to the ballroom.
 Among them were newcomers, overseas shoppers and fashion brand representatives, as well as fellow dealers who would have their own booths at the Sturbridge show the next day.
 Many of the Threadbare dealers would also be showing there and possibly setting up in Brimfield, too.
 It was a rare shop that was appearing at all three venues, but there were a few that did.